 One the greatest advantages to seeing your vessel out of the water is that any hull imperfections or inherent flaws become very obvious.
 Items to look for, in fiberglass boats; cracks, impact damage, osmosis or blistering.
 In timber boats; borer worm, dry rot, loose caulking or impact damage.
 In steel and aluminium boats; cracked welds, signs of electrolysis, rust, corrosion or impact damage.
 Whilst many people use an underwater diver to clean their hull periodically, there is absolutely no substitute for a visual inspection and you should be wary of any false sense of security.
 Bear in mind also that cleaning of your boat’s hull underwater is not being environmentally responsible.

-If your boat is in need of some attention, call Peter at Gold Coast City Marina and get an antifoul quote, or alternatively use our online quote system to be emailed a quote.
+If your boat is in need of some attention, call Kym at Gold Coast City Marina and get an antifoul quote, or alternatively use our online quote system to be emailed a quote.